Medium amplitude model for internal waves over large topography variation: Full Euler system

 \section{Full Euler system}

-In what follows, we derive breifly the governing equations of the two-layers flow commonly known as the \emph{full Euler system}.
-One can see~\cite{Anh09,BonaLannesSaut08,Duchene13,DucheneIsrawiTalhouk14} for more details.
-The main interest of this system is in its reduced form that is of two evolution equations coupling two unknowns so-called Zakharov's canonical variables. \\ \\ We restrict our study to horizontally one-dimensional case.
-Let $\zeta(t,x)$ and $b(x)$ be two functions that represent respectively the interface and bottom variation from their rest place (resp. $(x, 0),(x, -d_2)$).
-Moreover, we assume a flat and rigid top surface.
-The domain of study of the upper fluid is denoted by $ \Omega_1^t$ while the one of the lower fluid is denoted by $\Omega_2^t$, see figure~\ref{dom}.

-We assume that there exists $h_0>0$ such that $h_1,h_2\geq h_0>0$, where $h_1$ and $h_2$ stand for the heights of the top and low fluids respectively.
-That is the two domains are supposed to stay connected.
+In this section, we briefly recall the governing equations of the two-layer flow.
+We restrict our study to the one-dimensional setting, we assume that the internal wave represented by the function $\zeta(t,x)$ propagates between a flat rigid lid located at $d_1$ and a variable topography whose deformation with respect to its rest place $(x,-d_2)$ is represented by the function $b(x)$.
+The upper and lower layer domains denoted by $ \Omega_1$ and $\Omega_2$ respectively are supposed to stay connected, in other words the heights of the upper and lower fluids ($h_1$, $h_2$ respectively) must remain strictly positive, that is $h_1,h_2\geq h_0>0$, for some constant height $h_0$, see Figure~\ref{dom1}.

 Now let us specify the assumptions on the nature and domain of the fluids.
-This type of reasonable hypothesis is commonly used in oceanography when determining the governing equations of two-layers flow.
+This type of reasonable hypothesis is commonly used in oceanography when determining the governing equations of two-layer flow.

 First, we consider both fluids are homogeneous, therefore the mass density of the top and low fluids denoted by $\rho_1$ and $\rho_2$ respectively are constant.
 Each layer of fluid is incompressible so the corresponding velocity field has a zero divergence.
 Assuming irrotational flows, there exists velocity potentials denoted by $\phi_i$ $(i=1,2)$ that satisfy the Laplace equation.
 Assuming ideal fluids with no viscosity, one obtains two Bernoulli equations.
 The surface, interface and bottom are all assumed to be bounding surfaces, that is to say no particle of fluid can cross the surface, interface or bottom.
-One may close the set of equations using one last condition on the pressure, more precisely we assume the continuity of the stress tensor at the interface.
+One may close the set of equations by assuming that the pressure is continuous at the interface.
 At this stage, one obtains: \everymath{\displaystyle}